FUNDING OPPORTUNITIES FOR POSTGRADUATE RESEARCH STUDENTS

 When to apply

-There is one application round each year.
-Applications usually open in April, are open for 6 weeks and close in May.
+There is usually one application round per year, opening in April; the round is open for 6 weeks and closes in May.

-For 2013, applications open on Monday 15th April and close on Friday 24th May.
-Applicants will be advised of the outcome by Friday 21st June.
+For 2014, applications open Wednesday 16th April and close Friday 23rd May.
+Applicants will be advised of the outcome by Friday 20th June.

 How to apply

 - Download a copy of the Application Form, a copy of the Advice Sheet and PRSS2014 Student Guidelines.

 - Read the guidelines carefully; they contain important information on who is eligible to apply, how often you may apply, the categories of expenses that will be supported under this scheme, and minimum / maximum amounts that can be claimed.